timescale/docs/migrate/playbooks/multi-node-to-timescale-service.md

 ---
-title: Migrate from Multi-node to TimescaleDB
+title: Migrate from Multi-node to Timescale
-excerpt: Migrate an entire multi-node deployment to a TimescaleDB instance with downtime using COPY
+excerpt: Migrate an entire multi-node deployment to a Timescale instance with downtime using COPY
 products: [cloud]
 keywords: [migration, downtime]
 tags: [migration, multi-node, timescaledb]